What is Overcollateralization?

 Property A is situated in a real estate market with infrequent property transactions, resulting in a liquidation value and fair value differential of $500,000.
 On the other hand, Property B is situated in a real estate market with frequent property transactions, resulting in an identical liquidation and fair value.

 The lender lacks a real estate background and would choose to sell the property quickly should the borrower default on its loan.
 With the information provided above, which property would the lender want the borrower to pledge as collateral?

-Answer: Given that the lender is looking to sell the property in the case of default quickly, the lender would most likely want the borrower to pledge Property B. Although Property A’s fair value is $1,000,000, the real estate market it is situated in sees infrequent property transactions.
+Answer: Given that the lender is looking to quickly sell the property in the case of default, the lender would most likely want the borrower to pledge Property B. Although Property A’s fair value is $1,000,000, the real estate market it is situated in sees infrequent property transactions.
 As a result, it may take some time for Property A to be sold on the market for its fair value.

 Overcollateralization and Credit Enhancement